 Our lawyers have represented clients in the most complex and challenging securities matters, including one of the few securities class actions to proceed to a verdict for the defense.
 Our experience runs the gamut of securities law issues under the Securities Act of 1933, the Securities Exchange Act of 1934, the Investment Company Act, ERISA, and criminal statutes, as well as securities litigation under state law.
 We have defended securities class actions, insider-trading claims, claims for disgorgement of short-swing profits, claims alleging false statements in registration statements, prospectuses, and proxy statements, common-law securities fraud claims, state fiduciary-duty claims, state blue-sky claims, and a wide variety of other securities claims.
-We also have represented corporations as well as boards of directors in responding to various shareholder demands under state laws.
-Our lawyers have also represented, and will represent in the future in appropriate cases, financial institutions, hedge funds, or other parties as plaintiffs bringing securities law claims.
+We also have represented corporations and boards of directors in responding to various shareholder demands under state laws.
+Our lawyers have also represented financial institutions, hedge funds, or other parties as plaintiffs bringing securities law claims.

 - Visa U.S.A.
 Inc. in litigation brought by it against the Reserve Fund concerning losses sustained on Visa’s $1 billion investment when the fund “broke the buck.”

 - Comcast Corporation in securities class action litigation arising out of the collapse of Internet portal Excite@Home.